nuxt/website-v2/content/en/blog/build-dev-to-clone-with-nuxt-new-fetch.md

 - `_username/index.vue` - user profile page with list of his published articles
 - `_username/_article.vue` - this is where article, author profile and comments will be rendered
-- `t/_tag.vue` - list of best articles by any tag that exist on DEV.TO
+- `t/_tag.vue` - list of best articles by any tag that exist on DEV

 That’s all.
 Pretty simple, right?